Tunguska event: Asteroid or comet

+Chelyabinsk meteor

 The February 2013 Chelyabinsk bolide event provided ample data for scientists to create new models for the Tunguska event.
 Researchers used data from both Tunguska and Chelyabinsk to perform a statistical study of over 50 million combinations of bolide and entry properties that could produce Tunguska-scale damage when breaking apart or exploding at similar altitudes.
 Some models focused on combinations of properties which created scenarios with similar effects to the tree-fall pattern as well as the atmospheric and seismic pressure waves of Tunguska.
-Four different computer models produced similar results; they concluded that the likeliest candidate for the Tunguska impactor was a stony body between 164 and 262 ft in diameter, entering the atmosphere at roughly 34000 mph, exploding at 6 to 9 mi altitude, and releasing explosive energy equivalent to between 10 and 30 megatons.
+Four different computer models produced similar results; they concluded that the likeliest candidate for the Tunguska impactor was a stony body between 164-262 ft in diameter, entering the atmosphere at roughly 34000 mph, exploding at 6-9 mi altitude, and releasing explosive energy equivalent to between 10–30 megatons.
 This is similar to the blast energy equivalent of the 1980 volcanic eruption of Mount St. Helens.
 The researchers also concluded impactors of this size hit the Earth only at an average interval scale of millennia.